Victor-Morel/iSecChalmers/content/home/welcome.md

 <br>

-**Chalmers Security & Privacy Lab** is a center of excellence for Security and Privacy research and teaching at Chalmers University of Technology and Gothenburg University.
+**Chalmers Security & Privacy Lab** is a center of excellence for Security and Privacy research and teaching at Chalmers University of Technology and University of Gothenburg.